-- To appoint and dismiss staff. - To make recommendations to the Police and Crime Commissioner with regard to staff terms and conditions of service, in consultation with the Chief Finance Officer. - To make arrangements for the management of staffing resources for all staff employed by the Police and Crime Commissioner.
-This to include specific working agreements and the application of all personnel policies and procedures and other policies and procedures with staffing implications. - To approve all payroll arrangements including salary advances for no more than one month, travel and subsistence claims in accordance with policy, changes to conditions of service, honoraria, starting salary within the scale, extension of half pay and no pay sickness scheme, implementation of national pay awards - The transfer of accumulated local government pensions into the local government pension scheme after the expiry of 12 months after joining the authority. - To settle appeals in relation to the Local Government Pension Scheme, in line with the Occupational Pension Schemes (Internal Dispute Resolution Procedures) Regulations 1996. - To appoint Independent Custody Visitors, members of the Independent Audit and Standards Committee, members of the Ethics and Integrity Panel, Independent Tribunal Chairs and Members and terminate appointments if necessary. - To approve arrangements for the attendance of members and custody visitors at seminars and training events and any other expenditure outside the scheme of expenses - To exercise the statutory powers of the Police and Crime Commissioner for professional standards, as delegated to them on a temporary or permanent basis and such delegations to be documented with this Scheme.
+- To appoint and dismiss staff. - To make recommendations to the Commissioner with regard to staff terms and conditions of service, in consultation with the Joint Chief Finance Officer. - To make arrangements for the management of staffing resources for all staff employed by the Commissioner.
+This to include specific working agreements and the application of all personnel policies and procedures and other policies and procedures with staffing implications. - To approve all payroll arrangements including salary advances for no more than one month, travel and subsistence claims in accordance with policy, changes to conditions of service, honoraria, starting salary within the scale, extension of half pay and no pay sickness scheme, implementation of national pay awards - The transfer of accumulated local government pensions into the local government pension scheme after the expiry of 12 months after joining the authority.

+- To settle appeals in relation to the Local Government Pension Scheme, in line with the Occupational Pension Schemes (Internal Dispute Resolution Procedures) Regulations 1996. - To appoint Independent Custody Visitors, members of the Independent Joint Audit Committee and members of the Ethics and Integrity Panel.
+In addition there is a requirement to appoint legally qualified chairs and individuals to carry out work in relation to, Police Misconduct Hearings, Police Appeal Tribunals and any other appointed members and terminate appointments if necessary. - To approve arrangements for the attendance of staff, members and volunteers at seminars and training events and any other expenditure outside the scheme of expenses. - To exercise the statutory powers of the Commissioner for professional standards, as delegated to them on a temporary or permanent basis and such delegations to be documented with this Scheme.